franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

-- Make something to delete the LAST date layer when loading older messages:
-  - when older messages are loaded, check if some of the dates are already in other element, if so remove that layer.
-  - keep in mind that the forloop already knows that there are another similar layers, so rework check if the current logic detects the previous displayed date layers.
 - Rework display_chat view and chat logic.
   - If there are unread messages:
     - Get the date of the last read message that the user read.